The Claybrooke Whole Of Life Insurance Guide

 Whole of Life Coverage Benefits

-This type of policy can be combined with different types of coverage, such as critical care, but this should be discussed with one of our insurance experts prior to securing the policy.
-Some policies, if combined, will only offer a single payout, which will reduce the benefits paid out to the beneficiaries of the policy.
+This type of policy can be combined with different types of coverage, such as critical care, but this should be discussed with one of our insurance experts before securing the policy.
+Some policies, if combined, will only offer a single payout, which will reduce the benefits paid out to the policy’s beneficiaries.
 While the overall premiums may be more expensive if the policies are purchased separately, the payout could be significantly higher.

 As with any other type of insurance policy, a whole of life policy offers the insured peace of mind.
 Loved ones will have the income they need to continue on long after the insured has passed.
 The amount of income provided will depend in various factors, which are covered in our Drawbacks and Considerations sections below.